The process of laser cutting is the process of absorbing light energy and turning it into heat energy and making the material melt and vaporize.

 Fig.2 Beam energy distribution pattern

-The lower the mode of the beam, the smaller the spot size, the greater the power density and the energy density, the better the cutting performance.
+The quality of laser cutting is directly related to the mode of the beam.
+The lower the mode, the smaller the spot size, the higher the power density and energy density, and the better the cutting performance.

-Therefore, in the laser cutting of metal materials, the laser of TEM00 mode is generally used to obtain higher cutting speed and better cutting quality.
+Therefore, for metal cutting, the TEM00 mode laser is often used to achieve faster cutting speeds and better cutting quality.

 The size of the laser power directly affects the thickness of the steel plate that can be cut.
-The higher the energy, the thicker the cutting material.
+The higher the energy, the thicker the material can be cut.

-In addition, it affects the dimension precision of the workpiece, the width of the cutting, the roughness of the cutting surface and the width of the heat affected zone.
+Additionally, it influences the dimensional precision of the workpiece, the width of the cut, the roughness of the cut surface, and the width of the heat-affected zone.

-Laser power density P0(W/cm2) and energy density E0(J/cm2) illuminated on the workpiece in the laser cutting process have an important influence on the laser cutting process.
+The laser power density (P0, measured in W/cm²) and energy density (E0, measured in J/cm²) that is illuminated on the workpiece during the laser cutting process have a significant impact on the laser cutting process.

-The larger the laser power, the thicker the material that can be cut.
-But for the same power laser, the thickness that can be cut will be different for different materials.
+The larger the laser power, the thicker the material can be cut.
+However, for the same laser power, the maximum thickness that can be cut will differ for different materials.

-Table 1 shows the maximum thickness for CO2 laser cutting of various power of some metal materials.
+Table 1 shows the maximum thickness for CO2 laser cutting of various metals for different laser powers.

 Table 1 Laser power and metal maximum cutting thickness